nextflow-io/training/docs/nf_customize/04_config.md

 **Configuration files**

-Configuration files are `.config` files that can contain various pipeline properties and can be passed to Nextflow using `-c` option in your execution command:
+Configuration files are `.config` files that can contain various pipeline properties and can be passed to Nextflow using the `-c` option in your execution command:

 ```bash
 nextflow run nf-core/demo -profile singularity -params-file mycustomparams.json -c <path/to/custom.config>